-- 6. Select the check box for a device. - 7.
-Use the Add button and Remove from the List button as needed.
+6. Select the check box for a device.

+- 7. Use the Add button and Remove from the list button as needed. - 8.
+Click the Apply button.

 Use Keywords to Block Internet Sites

 You can use keywords to block certain Internet sites from your network.
 You can use blocking all the time or based on a schedule.